 - 1 cup warm water (100ºF - 110ºF / 37ºC - 43ºC)

-- Using a Stand Mixer: Mix water, dry yeast and white sugar in a small container and let it stand for about 5-8 minutes or until a foam forms on top indicating that the yeast is activated.
+- Using a Stand Mixer: Mix ½ cup of water, dry yeast and white sugar in a small container and let it stand for about 5-8 minutes or until a foam forms on top indicating that the yeast is activated.

 - Add flour and salt to the bowl of a standing mixer and whisk well.

-- Add olive oil, the yeast mixture and warm water.
+- Add olive oil, the yeast mixture and the rest of the warm water.
 Start mixing with the mixer's dough hook at low speed, then increase to medium speed and let it work the dough for about 8-10 minutes or until the dough is smooth and elastic.
 Process continues in step 7 below.